Some benefits and risks come with reusing a TV wall mount. If you buy a new TV, consider the pros and cons before deciding.

 - VESA Compatible: If the old mount is VESA compatible, then it is likely that it will work with your new TV because most new TVs connect to their mount by VESA.
 VESA is a mounting standard that defines the size and distance between screw holes on a mount.
-It is a standard used for TV wall mounts and wall mounting systems, adapted by most TV brands.
+It is a standard used for TV wall mounts and wall mounting systems, adopted by most TV brands.
 The most common VESA sizes are 200 x 200, 400 x 400 and 600 x 400 depending on the screen size of your TV.

 - Structurally Sound: You should also check the old mount to ensure that it is structurally sound, especially if your new TV is heavier than the old one.
 You should be especially careful if your TV is mounted high.
 Please also ensure that you attach all 4 screws on the back of the TV to the mount.
 Even if you think your TV only has 2 mounting holes, check closely because it has 4.

 Please see the layout of typical VESA mounts below: